AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

    >
    >If you have already published both the asset and the selected viewer, the **[!UICONTROL URL]** and **[!UICONTROL Embed]** buttons appear after you select a viewer preset.

-1. Select a viewer preset from the left pane to apply it to the asset.
+1. To apply it to the asset, select a viewer preset from the left pane.

    You can [copy the URL to share](/help/assets/dynamic-media/linking-urls-to-yourwebapplication.md) with other users.